One-Cup Coffee Maker Rating Sources

 by Matt Buchanan

 Our AssessmentAlthough it's written a bit tongue-in-cheek, this is actually a very useful guide to the types of manual coffee makers and the resultant brew.
-Ultimately, Buchanan recommends the Clever Coffee Dripper as an alternative to finicky French presses that also makes better coffee.
+Ultimately, Buchanan recommends the Clever Coffee Dripper as an alternative to finicky French presses.